Categories: CampingUpdates & news

 For more floral hot spots in California, in and out of the Bay Area, that’ll surely be attracting legions of these butterflies, peruse our recent put together guide to California’s 2019 Superbloom.

-5 Hipcamps near the Butterfly Migration
+5 Hipcamps near the California butterfly migration

-Once you’re done appreciating— and let’s be honest, Instagramming—these bundles of butterflies, consider checking out some of our favorite Hipcamps in Northern California:
+Once you’re done appreciating—and let’s be honest, Instagramming—these bundles of butterflies, consider checking out some of our favorite Hipcamps in Northern California:

 Photo by Karen Grubb, near The Cowboy Room.